 When it comes to getting started, the best time is now.
 It takes time to prepare and memorize your answers and you never know when a job interview will pop up.
 If you're job hunting, you know there will be interviews down the road so don't put this off.
 In my opinion, it's the largest return for the least effort in this entire article.

-Step 2: Anticipating Additional Questions You Might Be Asked
+Interview Preparation Step #2: Anticipating Additional Questions

 If you've memorized your answers to the core questions above, you're in a great place preparation-wise.
 Next, we want to find any other company-or-job-specific questions that might be thrown at us during the interview.